2024 Solar Incentives Guide for La Grange, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
-Different kinds of incentives, such as cash back, discounts or monthly utility bill credits, may be available to you.
-Certain incentives may be handled by the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+Various types of incentives, such as discounts, cash back or monthly utility bill credits, may be available to you.
+Some incentives may be offered by the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
+Types of solar incentives might include:

-• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled by your state government.
-Once your solar system meets the qualification threshold (generally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled by your state government.
+Once your solar panel system meets a certain threshold (normally a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you make is usually considered part of your taxable income.

-• Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to ignore the value added by your solar system when calculating property tax for your house.
+- Tax Exemptions: Tax exemptions can come in two forms.
+The first is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your house.

 Best Solar Financing